 You hear it all the time – donor engagement is the key to fundraising.
 But how do you engage donors when the only thing you know about them is their email address?

 Most online fundraising plans focus on acquiring new people to your list followed by solicitations.
 While some prospective donors can go from hearing about your organization for the first time to making that first gift in a short period of time, even more can’t and won’t.
 So they are left on your mailing list, receiving intermittent communication followed by a barrage of requests to donate.

-But if you’re a non-profit that wants to build a meaningful relationship with your donors and to start cultivating them for major gifts, you need to build ways to get your mailing list more involved with you.
+But if you want to build a meaningful relationship with your donors and to start cultivating them for major gifts, you need to build ways to get your mailing list more involved with you.

 Think of it like this:

-You need to give people external to your organization ways to interact with you.
-Get them to take a step towards you with a meaningful activity.
+You must give people ways to interact with you.
+Get them to take a step towards you with meaningful activity.